-A typical AWS data lake has four basic functions that work together to enable data aggregation and analysis at scale:
+A typical AWS data lake has five basic functions that work together to enable data aggregation and analysis at scale:

-- Data Storage - Data in an AWS data lake is stored in Amazon S3 buckets.
+- Data Storage - Data in an AWS data lake is stored in Amazon S3 cloud object storage.

 - Data Analysis/Visualization - Data lakes connect to analytics tools in your data pipeline, enabling analysts and other data consumers to investigate data, create visualizations, and extract insights.

 - Data Governance - Data lakes require data governance - a set of built-in policies and standards that ensure the quality, availability, and security of the data.
 This includes security features like RBAC and Amazon S3 logs that record actions taken on Amazon S3 resources.